-For the Bible programs (Master of Ministry, Master of Arts in New Testament, and Master of Divinity), an applicant must have 1) at least 18 undergraduate hours in Bible or Religion from an accredited institution; 2) a minimum cumulative grade point average of 3.0; and 3) a minimum score on one of the following entrance exams:
+For the Bible programs (Master of Ministry, Master of Arts in New Testament, and Master of Divinity), an applicant must have

-- 1. FHU graduates may use their Bible Outcomes Exam score, if 80 or above, - 2.
-The Graduate Record Examination (GRE) a minimum score of 440 on both the verbal and quantitative writing parts, or - 3.
-The Miller Analogies Test (MAT) a minimum score of 380.
+- 1. at least 18 undergraduate hours in Bible or Religion from an accredited institution; - 2. a minimum cumulative grade point average of 3.0; and - 3. a minimum score on one of the following entrance exams: - FHU graduates may use their Bible Outcomes Exam score, if 80 or above, - The Graduate Record Examination (GRE) a minimum score of 150 on the Verbal Reasoning portion and 3.5 or higher on the Analytical Writing portion, or - The Miller Analogies Test (MAT) a minimum score of 380.